These labs test and build on the material presented in the SWIRL lessons.

 d.
 Add fitted lines for each Tree to the figure.

 a.
-Perform 3 separate multiple regressions with housing value as your response, combining predictors in any way you see fit.
+Perform 3 separate multiple regressions with housing value as your response, combining predictors in any way you see fit, but ensure tha the models are nested.
 You can include as many predictors as you think are important for each model, with a minimum of 2, including any interactions you think might exist.

 b.
 Ensure your predictors aren’t collinear in each model.